 Explore current festivals and events

-One of the cooles things we have experienced on our trips was visiting the Megalights Wonderland at Beijing Wenyuhe Park - a lantern exhibition originally opened for Lantern Festival but extended until 31.07.2024 due to its immense popularity.
+One of the coolest things we have experienced on our trips was visiting the Megalights Wonderland at Beijing Wenyuhe Park - a lantern exhibition originally opened for Lantern Festival but extended until 31.07.2024 due to its immense popularity.

 This exhibition had everything needed for a perfect outing with kids - captivating lanterns park, street food, a live entertainment show and (completely unrelated to the exhibition itself) stationary bikes that blow bubbles.
 We had so much fun there that Hanna didn’t want to go back to the hotel.